about me

 Prof. Ernst Fuchs, Austrian painter, architect, graphic designer and musician, 1930-2015.

-These two quotes represent my fascination with art in a nutshell: on the one hand the enigmatic, the play with symbols and signs that needs to be deciphered, on the other hand the metaphysical, eternal aspect of art, which makes us wonder and which was already described by the British philosopher Edmund Burke in the 18th century as the sublime or the beautiful.
+These two quotes encapsulate my fascination with art: on one hand, the enigmatic, the play of symbols and signs that must be deciphered; on the other hand, the metaphysical, eternal dimension of art that inspires wonder — as already contemplated in the 18th century by Edmund Burke in his exploration of the sublime.

-Art has ever since played an important part in my life.
-Whenever I can make it possible, I pay a visit to the large art fairs, but I also like to see exhibitions – especially in Baden-Württemberg, where I currently live and in Berlin, where I travel often for professional reasons.
+Art has played an important role in my life ever since.
+Whenever possible, I attend major art fairs, and I enjoy visiting exhibitions — especially in Baden-Württemberg, where I currently live, and in Berlin, where I travel frequently for professional reasons.

-• University of the Arts (Universität der Künste), Berlin, training on the topic of curating with the focus on exhibition conception, legal aspects of an exhibition, financing of the exhibition, exhibition organization, september 2023 – december 2023
+• University of the Arts (Universität der Künste), Berlin, „training in curating, focusing on exhibition conception, legal aspects, financing and organization, September 2023 – December 2023

-• Städtische Galerie Bietigheim-Bissingen, internship with focus on exhibition planning and didactics, press work, august 2015 – september 2015
+• Städtische Galerie Bietigheim-Bissingen, internship in exhibition planning, didactics, press work (August 2015 – September 2015)

 an excerpt of my guided tours: